zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.torch.hybrid_model.md

 save_and_clear_private_info(path: Path, via_mlir=False)
 ```

-Save the PyTorch model to the provided path and also saves the corresponding FHE circuit.
+Save the PyTorch model and the corresponding FHE circuit to the provided path.

 **Args:**